haade-administrator/haade.fr/_posts/en/2024-06-23-test-z-station-z-wave>me-multi-protocol-zigbee-z-wave-thread-matter-bluetooth-adaptor-swiss.md

 The case is made from soft-touch ABS.
 Disassembly is simply done by unscrewing the 3 screws located under the case.
 You will also be able to see the reminder of the Z-wave and Zigbee antenna locations.
 The printed circuit comes out of its location by itself.

 **Two things stand out to me:**
-- the first the circuit could have been reduced given the gap between the components
+- the first the circuit could have been reduced given the gap between the components (**Z-wave response>me after distribution of the article:** Yes, the PCB could be more compact, but with the weight of the antennas it You have to have a fairly wide base.
+We decided to make the key in external format to have better radio quality and not break the USB ports with the weight of the external antennas.
 - the **module is sold for around 126€** and given the number of **components there are none for more than 30-35€**....
-I'll let you imagine what happens next...
+I'll let you imagine what happens next... ( **Z-wave>me response after publication of the article:** Too bad that no one appreciates the quality of the components used, that the two antennas and the SMA port by **Linx Technologies** cost us 28 EUR - watch on DigiKey the price for 1000 pieces **So this sentence is far from fair** This key costs almost like two standard keys + two antennas.

 {% picture posts/{{ page.guid }}/dongle-z-station-ouverture-du-produit-acces-circuit-imprime-z-wave-me.png --alt Rendering of the z-station box and access to the printed circuit --img width="940" height="529" %}